Recent Storm Damage Posts

-Owning a business in Duquesne, MO, can feel like exploring uncharted waters at times.
+Owning a business in Carthage, MO can feel like exploring uncharted waters at times.
 One thing you don’t want to complicate the experience is damage from actual water, which can add up fast.
 When the dust settles (and dries), you could be looking at a bill for over $50,000 from just one inch of water.
 Here are three reasons why investing in a flood insurance policy for your business is important.

 1. It's Usually the Only Insurance That Covers Flood Damage